 **Be sure to get into the habit of checking your Concordia email regularly.
 This is how the college keeps in contact with you and where you will learn more about any changes to your first semester schedule.

-There are several things that could impact your fall schedule:
+There are several things that could impact your fall class schedule:

 Full-time status is 12 credits.
 Students pay the same tuition for 12-17 academic credits.
 A common schedule will have a total of 15-17 credits, usually four full-semester courses.
 “Overloading,” or taking more than 17 academic credits, is not advised or recommended, especially within the first year.
 Any credits over 17 are billed as an overload fee per credit.
 Music ensembles are worth 0 credits and are billed separately.
 Music lessons are 1-2 credits each.